sunny-prince/shinycoin/doc/whitepaper.md

 In implementing the proof-of-stake sha256 algorithm, Satoshi solved two problems that were difficult to solve.
 First was a fair, wide distribution of coin.
 Had the coins been “pre mined” (or at the time that word didn’t yet exist), and sold the coins there would be little chance the distribution of coin would be so widespread.
 When a pre mined NXT was offered fairly to the world — anyone contributing will get their appropriate share of NXT — only 70 wallets managed to donate, and this for a total equivalent cost of a few thousand Euro — for 100% of NXT.
 It is safe to say that at Bitcoin’s launch if the distribution depended on people reaching into their pockets, there would be very few people who would be willing to spend a very small amount of money collectively.

 ShinyCoin has the fairest possible distribution scheme.
 Anybody can use their own computer and do proof-of-work for the initial distribution phase without being overtaken by centralized GPU and ASIC mining operations, after which anybody who holds ShinyCoins will get interest on their coins for helping to secure the network.
 This was after all the clear intent of Satoshi Nakomoto with the implementation of the sha256 proof-of-work algorithm — fair distribution of coin to those willing to dedicate their computing power.
 I doubt the author of a revolutionary decentralized ecash system wanted expensive specialized hardware in the hands of a few contributing no value and who’s result is to inflate the bitcoin supply and dilute the value for all other bitcoin holders.

+For fairness the first 48 hours of mining will have reduced rewards.
+The rewards will scale up quadratically up to 400 Shiny.
+This is to give ample time for everyone to point their mining power, rather than give exorbitant rewards to miners of the first few blocks.
+I have also changed the difficulty adjustment algorithm to a variation of Dark Gravity Wave which I call Shiny Gravity Wave.
+PeerCoin’s difficult adjustment algorithm is too slow to adapt to changing hashing power and can result in distributing way too many coins much earlier than is scheduled.

 Security
 ----